wpgp/wpgpDataQPD/README.md

 Installation Instructions
 -----

-1. Download the repository, using the top right green button.
+1. Download the latest release (zip)[https://github.com/wpgp/wpgpDataQPD/releases/download/v1.0/wpgpDatasets.zip] file.
-2. Place the  wpdatasets folder at your QGIS3 addon folder:
+2. And extract it to the your QGIS3 addon folder:
     * _Windows_ C:/Users/__username__/AppData/Roaming/QGIS/QGIS3/profiles/default/python/plugins
      _<Ubuntu>_ ~/.local/share/QGIS/QGIS3/profiles/default/python/plugins
     * If the subfolder _plugins_ does not exist, you can create it manually.
+    ! __if__ the ../python/plugins does not exist, you can create it (or you could download any qgis addon, qgis will make it for you).

  Usage